Diego Velázquez and his paintings

 During the year 1658, Velázquez was knighted in the royal court.
 He was also given some duties in terms of the decoration for the wedding of Louis XIV and Maria Teresa.
 Soon, the artist became ill, and he died on August 6, 1660, in Madrid.

 Although Diego Velázquez lived during Dutch War of Independence, a time of political tension and war between Dutch and Spanish, the Dutch and Spanish painting traditions approached closer to each other than it is generally thought.
 The 17th century has become known as the Golden Age of painting in both the Netherlands and Spain.
-It was a period of tremendous artistic achievement that saw the emergence of two of the greatest painters in history, Rembrandt and Velázquez, the leading artists of their respective countries.
+It was a period of tremendous artistic achievement that saw the emergence of three of the greatest painters in history, Rembrandt, Vermeer and Velázquez, the leading artists of their respective countries.
 Like other great masters, Velázquez was more a creator than a recorder of his epoch, and whatever his subject - whether he as painting gods, kings or aristocrats, dwarfs or artists - his work has continue to live after his death, and Velázquez became widely known as among the greatest influences of Western Art.
 In fact, some remarkable artists in history regarded Velázquez as their influences.
 These painters included Van Gogh, Manet, Picasso, and Salvador Dali, among a few other artists.
 It was his sheer talent and passion to incorporate newer techniques that made Velázquez among the finest artists in the world.